Tinkerforge/doc/en/source/Tutorials/Tutorial_Cables/Tutorial.rst

    :align: center
    :target: ../../_images/Misc/cable_10p10p_front_1000.jpg

-The 10p-10p cables can be used to connect old Bricks (10 pole) with old Bricklets (10 pole).
+The 10p-10p cables can be used to connect old Bricks (10-pole) with old Bricklets (10-pole).

 Available cables: